How-to guides

 To view detailed information about the Cloud Functions service, follow these steps.

 - All Services > Compute > Cloud Functions Click the menu.
-Go to the Service Home page of Cloud Functions.
+1. Navigate to the Service Home page of Cloud Functions.

-- Click the resource to view detailed information on the Function list page.
-Go to the Function detail page.
+- On the Function list page, click the resource to view detailed information.
+3. Navigate to the Function Details page.

-- Function Details The page displays status information and additional feature information, and consists of the Details, Monitoring, Log, Code, Configuration, Trigger, Tag, Task History tabs.
+- Function Details page displays status information and additional feature information, and consists of Details, Monitoring, Logs, Code, Configuration, Triggers, Tags, Job History tabs.

-Category Detailed description Cloud Functions status Cloud Functions status information - Ready: green icon, state where normal function calls are possible
+Category Detailed description Cloud Functions status Cloud Functions status information - Ready: green icon, a state where normal function invocations are possible

-- Not Ready: gray icon, state where normal function calls are not possible
+- Not Ready: gray icon, a state where normal function invocations are not possible

-- Deploying: yellow icon, state where function is being created or changed, triggered by the following actions
+- Deploying: yellow icon, a state where the function is being created or updated, which triggers the next action

-- Running: blue icon, state where normal function calls are possible and cold start prevention policy is applied
+- Running: blue icon, a state where normal function invocations are possible and a cold‑start prevention policy is applied

-Service cancellation Button to cancel the service Table.
+Service cancellation Cancel service button Table.
 Cloud Functions status information and additional features

 Detailed Information

-Function list page, you can view detailed information of the selected resource and, if necessary, edit the information.
+Function list page allows you to view detailed information of the selected resource and edit the information if needed.

 | Category | Detailed description |